pinely-international/tama/README.md

 while being widely open to extension and modification.
 It has very tiny initial build, but it may get bigger with more features you use.

 The purpose of the library is to give a way to introduce something similar to React, but based on Granular Reactivity and with native DOM support.
-It means you can return or put DOM elements directly into JSX, or **optionally** run components independetly without creating a root.
+It means you can return or put DOM elements directly into JSX, or **optionally** run components independently without creating a root.

-You get generally more control over Lifecycle and such since the components only invoked once, so it doesn't require deep thinking about the process, it's rather trivial, truelly declarative and explicit.
+You get generally more control over Lifecycle and such since the components only invoked once, so it doesn't require deep thinking about the process, it's rather trivial, truly declarative and explicit.
 In practice, this means easier debugging, but may require a few extra LoCs.

 Almost every part of the library can be replaced with your own, if you don't like how States or Lifecycles are defined, you can rearrange it in your own way.